weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`DefaultFontColor [ #predefinedColorName | #hexColorNumber ]`

-     The font color for text in zz. |use_colorname_hex|
+     The font color for all text that does not have a color set with a skinparam. |use_colorname_hex|

 :Applies to:

     .. container:: applies-to

-        zz
+        All diagrams

-:Example:    :code:`DefaultFontColor red`:
+:Example:    :code:`DefaultFontColor red`

     .. uml::  puml/sk-ex/DefaultFontColor-red.puml

-.. index:: DefaultFontName
+.. index::  skinparam; DefaultFontName
-    pair: skinparam; DefaultFontName

 .. _DefaultFontName: